alran/algorithms/pages/graph-search.md

 It starts at the source node and recursively visits every connected node.
 Along the way, it also keeps track of the last element that it visited before arriving at the node (in the `edgeTo` array below)

+Note: DFS is the same in both directed and undirected graphs.

 ```javascript
 class DepthFirstPaths {